• Insights

 Defining the MVP considering medical regulations

-7 July 2022 Posted by Michiel Twisk Life Sciences
+7 July 2022 Posted by Michiel Twisk Life sciences

 Some define a most valued product (MVP) as the first iteration of a product or the most simplified version of a product.
 It is that definition of the product that allows you to get to the market with the least development effort, the fastest, and the cheapest.
 Why does that not make sense?